mcarvin8/apex-code-coverage-transformer/README.md

 This JSON isn't accepted by SonarQube automatically and needs to be converted using this plugin.

+After this plugin creates the XML, you can pass the XML file-path to SonarQube using the `sonar.coverageReportPaths` flag.

 **Note**: This has been tested and confirmed on code which meets 100% coverage.

 ## Install